ab2pentest/NoWSLAfter2Day/README.md

 ---

+## Thanking:

-In the end I would like to thank `leeloo1313` for helping me and encouraging me :D
+In the end I would like to thank `leeloo1313` for helping and encouraging me :D

----
 ## Coming:
-* An auto setup for the whole process
+* An auto setup for the whole process.
 * Setting an android emulator on windows and bypassing SSL pinning, and more ...

----

-You can open a new issue in case you faced any problems and I will do my best to help you.

 ---